Saurabhy177/NewsApp/README.md

   using an activity, fragments, and views.
 * Navigating between fragments and using Safe Args (a Gradle plugin) to pass data between fragments.
 * View models, view-model factories, and LiveData and its observers.
-  These Architecture Components topics are covered in an earlier codelab in this course.
 * A basic understanding of SQL databases and the SQLite language.